TheInfamousGrim/Markdown_Test/markdown_cheatsheet.md

 This line is seperated from the one above by two newlines, so it will be a *seperate paragraph*

-This line is also a seperate paragraph, but...
+This line is also a seperate paragraph, but...<br />
 This line is only seperated by a single newline, so it's a seperate line in the *same paragraph*

 ```